Dec. 14 Update: This story was updated per reports of why the Marvel Netflix shows won't hit Disney+.

 If you're going by the standard Netflix plan — which offers HD image quality and up to 2 simultaneous stream — that means Disney's service will likely cost less than $10.99 per month, though Netflix offers other tiers, starting at $7.99 per month and topping out at $13.99 per month.

-Will Disney Take its Films from Netflix and Hulu?
+Will Disney Take its Shows and Films from Netflix and Hulu?

 Netflix's contract with Disney — which covers films such as Coco, Thor: Ragnarok and Star Wars: The Last Jedi — ends at the end of 2019.
 That means 2020 is Netflix's deadline to fill that void with other content.